camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 The `bpmn message name` is used in both products and doesn't need migration.

-### Multi-Instance activities
+### Multi-instance activities

-Multi-instance acitivities do exist in the same flavour in Camunda 8 as they did in Camunda 7 (parallel and sequential multi-instance are supported, a loop not).
+Multi-instance activities do exist in the same flavor in Camunda Platform 8 as they did in Camunda Platform 7 (parallel and sequential multi-instance are supported, a loop is not.)

 For implementation, the only current limitation is that a loop cardinality is not supported.